yanpozka/solvedchallenges/README.md

 # Solved Challenges

-My solved challenges and hacks (Golang)
+My solved challenges and hacks (with Golang and Java)

 For now all of them are solved problems of https://www.hackerrank.com/challenges Every end folder has the same name of the problem